LoginRadius/engineering-portal/content/engineering/guest-post/passwordless-authentication-for-your-php-project/index.md

 </body>
 </html>
 ```

-We can then run our application.
-That's how to implement passwordless authentication using login radius for your php project.
+You can now run application and test it.
+That's how you can implement passwordless authentication using LoginRadius for your PHP project.

 ### Conclusion

-We learned how passwordless authentication works as well as some of the benefits and drawbacks of using it throughout this tutorial.
-We also built a sample app that makes use of this authentication method.Would you please share if you found this helpful?
+You learned how passwordless authentication works as well as some of the benefits and drawbacks of using it throughout this tutorial.
+And you've built a sample PHP app that makes use of passworless authentication method using LoginRadius.

+Please feel to share this this tutorial if you found it helpful :)